julbean/describealign/README.md

 describealign can be given a directory of videos and a directory of audio files rather than individual files. describealign assumes files from the two directories correspond based on their lexicographic order.

-### stretch_video (video-to-audio alignment)
+### stretch_audio (audio-to-video alignment)

-By default describealign stretches audio descriptions to fit video, but the inverse is also possible: stretching the video to fit the audio description with the "--stretch_video" argument.
+By default describealign stretches video to fit audio descriptions, but the inverse is also possible: stretching the audio description to fit the video with the "--stretch_audio" argument.

 ### audio-to-audio

-Whereas describealign is designed to align audio-to-video, it can also align an audio file to another audio file.
+Whereas describealign is designed to align video-to-audio, it can also align an audio file to another audio file.

 ### boost

-describealign also has a few other experimental capabilities, like boosting the volume of audio descriptions relative to the video's sound with the "--boost x" argument, where x is in decibels. "--boost 3" approximately doubles the audio description volume, while "--boost -3" approximately halves it.
+When using the --stretch_audio argument, describealign also has a few other experimental capabilities, like boosting the volume of audio descriptions relative to the video's sound with the "--boost x" argument, where x is in decibels. "--boost 3" approximately doubles the audio description volume, while "--boost -3" approximately halves it.

 ### keep_non_ad

-The default behavior of describealign is to replace all or almost all of a video's audio with the audio description file's audio.
+The default behavior of --stretch_audio is to replace all or almost all of a video's audio with the audio description file's audio.
 But the "--keep_non_ad" argument tells describealign to try to only replace audio when the describer is speaking.
 This can be useful when the audio description has significantly worse sound quality than the video.

 ### additional arguments